Steamcord/steamcord-docs/src/index.md

 ### Configuring an Organization

-Navigate to the [dashboard](https://steamcord.io/dashboard) and select the appropriate organization from the nav bar.
+Navigate to the [dashboard](https://steamcord.io/dashboard) and select the appropriate organization from the side nav.
 If no organization exists, you will be prompted to create one.

 Ensure your organization is configured correctly.
 Pay special attention to the `Slug` setting, as it is the identifier players will see when they use your Steamcord site.